tls-kr/hxwd-docs/content/2 User manual/Translation draft from AI.md

 ![[edit-translation-file-tls-project.png]]

+To make this easier, the dialog comes now pre-loaded with this value.

-That is all for the moment.
-With this in place, the system should display the blue 'AI' button for you.
-To be clear, this works only for *translation files*, not for *comment files*.
+This is all for the moment.
+With the 'Creator' set like this, the system should display the blue 'AI' button for you.

+To be clear, this works **only** for *translation files*, not for *comment files*.

 ## What happens when the AI button is clicked